 As we discussed confronting our counterpart in a particular conflict, we first had to determine the difference between fact and story when analyzing the situation.
 There is an important distinction between what our mind tells us is happening versus what is actually happening.

 When completing this exercise, we were asked to write out the facts of a particular situation where we experienced conflict with another person.
 Then a few brave souls stood in front of a room of 150+ strangers and shared their situation.
 Guess what?
 Distinguishing fact and story is not as easy as it seems.
 Here are the definitions provided by Crafted Leadership:

 - Fact: measurable results or behaviors.
 Easy way to gut check: what a video camera or audio recording would capture.

 - Story: opinions, beliefs, judgements, interpretations.
 Easy way to gut check: what could be argued by others.

 Give it a try: My colleague is angry with me.

 Fact or Story?
 Story.
-Fact: my colleague didn’t speak during our status call.
+Fact: my colleague didn’t speak during our team meeting.

 See the difference?
-You assume your colleague is angry with you because they did not speak during your status call.
-You can try to interpret the reasons why your colleague did not speak (a.k.a. your story), but what a camera would have captured is that your colleague did not speak during the meeting.
+The story you are telling yourself is your colleague is angry with you because they did not speak during the team meeting.
+You can try and interpret the reasons why your colleague did not speak (a.k.a. your story), but what a camera would have captured is that your colleague did not speak during the meeting.